mongoid/mongoid-slug/README.md

 end
 ```

-Note: This approach creates multiple indexes, differing from single-field scoping, and impacting database performance and storage.
+Note: this approach creates multiple indexes, differing from single-field scoping, and impacting database performance and storage.

 ### Slug Max Length